padresb/BeatDrop-Music-Visualizer-MacOS/README.md

 cmake --install . --prefix projectm-eval.
 ```
 5. Now do the same steps as step 4 and 5, but look at Go to your main code folder -> projectm-eval -> your build folder -> projectm-eval, then there are include and lib installed.
 6. Now compile and it should be working.
-The same problem happens about the copy command, please look at the step 8 from the first method.
+If the same problem happens about the copy command, please look at the step 8 from the first method.

 If you have problems, ask me on Discord, Twitter or Instagram.